 You could also work it backwards to calculate what profit you desire and therefore what you need to sell to achieve the result, or if you can find ways to reduce your direct costs, how much impact that could have on your profit.

-The Cash Flow Forecast is similar to the budget, but looks at the situation from a cash perspective, rather than a profit one.
+Cash flow forecasting is similar to the budget, but looks at the situation from a cash perspective, rather than a profit one.
 You begin with your opening bank balance then plot in monthly what income you expect to receive, based on when and how much customers pay, against what you expect to pay out, based on fixed monthly expenses and amounts owed to suppliers.

 The Cash Flow also includes items such as tax, repayment of loans and dividends, which aren’t included in the Budget.
 By doing this forecast, you can see what will be your closing bank balance for each month and where you might experience ‘peaks and troughs’.